Frequently Asked Questions

 Security & Compliance

-Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
-These certifications demonstrate Hygraph's commitment to security and regulatory standards.
-[Source]
+Hygraph is SOC 2 Type 2 compliant (achieved August 3, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications demonstrate adherence to international standards for information security and data privacy.
+Note: For more details or specific compliance questions, contact Hygraph directly.
+Source

 Who can benefit from using Hygraph?

-Hygraph is ideal for developers, content creators, product managers, and marketing professionals in enterprises and high-growth companies across industries like SaaS, eCommerce, media, healthcare, automotive, and more.
-[Source]
+Hygraph is designed for developers, content creators, product managers, and marketing professionals in enterprises and high-growth companies.
+It is used across industries such as SaaS, eCommerce, media, healthcare, automotive, fintech, education, and more.
+Note: Teams with highly specialized legacy workflows may require additional migration planning.
+Source

 What problems does Hygraph solve for content teams?